chinchutsony/healthcare-patient-analytics-project/README.md

 - Created recovery score and hospital stay comparisons across age groups -Organised dashboard layout with KPI, analysis, risk, and insight sections
 - Improved project presentation and dashboard structure for portfolio use

+## Day 6 Progress

+- Created an interactive Healthcare Patient Analytics Dashboard in Power BI
+- Developed KPI cards for Total Patients, Average Treatment Cost, Average Recovery Score, and Average Length of Stay
+- Built visualisations for department performance, patient recovery outcomes, and readmission risks
+- Added interactive filtering and dashboard elements
+- Visualised the relationship between treatment cost and recovery score
+- Applied healthcare analytics techniques to identify operational and patient outcome trends
+- Completed the first version of the Power BI dashboard and integrated findings into the project portfolio